mmestre21/LinkedHospitalityMS-1/README.md

 *LinkedHospitality* is a membership created for Hospitality Operators, suppliers and educational institutions in the UK.
 Subscribing helps them to grow by staying connected with people in the industry by participating in their events.
 The purpose of the events is to allow suppliers to showcase their products; Operators can find solutions for their business, share best practices and network with others in the industry; Educational institutions can offer their pieces of training.
 The membership allows all its users to gain new clients and make their product known.

-The goal of the website is to provide information about LinkedHospitality membership with a layout and design that will facilitate the navigation to obtain the information required by the user that validates the company's reliability and trustworthiness leading the user to submit their contact details.
+The website aims to provide information about LinkedHospitality membership with a layout and design that will facilitate navigation to obtain the user's data that validates its reliability and trustworthiness, leading the user to submit their contact details.

 This website is B2B, and the target audience is Hospitality operators, suppliers, educational institutions and new companies that want to get their product on the market.
 The prominent users are general managers, Operation managers, Sales managers, Purchasing managers and  small companies CEOs.'